Tony Blair: Keir Starmer

 Keir Starmer's leadership of the party has been widely compared to Blair's leadership and New Labour, having taken the party rightward to gain electability.
-Initially saying in 2021 that Starmer lacked a compelling message, Blair has since reacted more positively towards Starmer's leadership of the party, telling him he's "done a great job" in reforming the party during a Tony Blair Institute for Global Change's Future of Britain conference in 2023.
+Initially saying in 2021 that Starmer lacked a compelling message, Blair later reacted more positively towards Starmer's leadership of the party, saying he's "done a great job" in reforming the party at a conference in 2023.
 Blair's continued influence on the party, and on Starmer led him to be ranked sixteenth in the New Statesmans Left Power List 2023, described by the paper as electorally an "incomparable authority on how to win".

 After Labour won the 2024 general election and Starmer became prime minister, Blair congratulated him on his victory, saying Starmer was "determined and ruthlessly effective" and appointed "exceptional talent to conduct the change and put the most capable frontbenchers in the most important positions for future government."
-He also offered Starmer advice, recommending he controls immigration amid the rise of the Reform UK party led by Nigel Farage, saying that the party poses a threat to Labour and not just the Conservatives.
+He also offered Starmer advice, recommending he controls immigration amid the rise of Reform UK, saying that the party poses a threat to Labour and not just the Conservatives.

+In May 2026, Blair published an essay attacking Starmer, telling him to abandon net zero goals and move closer to Donald Trump.
+The essay received criticism from energy experts, who described his fossil fuel ideas as "bizarre", and by Starmer, who defended his decisions.